 Is this really important?

-So those are just some of the major factors to consider when purchasing the industry standard for WordPress that is, Genesis theme framework.Genesis Framework is considered to be the industry standard for WordPress.Click To Tweet
+So, those are just some of the major factors to consider when purchasing the industry standard for WordPress that is, Genesis theme framework.Genesis Framework is considered to be the industry standard for WordPress.Click To Tweet

-If you’ve recently purchased Genesis, I have a short detailed tutorial video showing you how to install the software into your site.
+If you’ve recently purchased Genesis, I have a short tutorial video showing you how to install the software on your site.